Print available as:

 Ready to be mounted and framed, each print is accompanied by a short bio and posted with a protective greyboard backing in a bio-degradable sleeve, in a hard-backed envelope.
 A3 prints are wrapped in tissue paper and shipped in a postal tube.

-Leaving England in 1921, she moved to the United States where she eventually became an evangelist with Plymouth Brethren links and became a prominent member of Second Adventist movement.
+In 1921 she left England for the United States where she eventually became an evangelist with Plymouth Brethren links and became a prominent member of Second Adventist movement.
 In 2006, a blue plaque for Christabel and her mother was placed by English Heritage at 50, Clarendon Road, Notting Hill, London W11 3AD, where they had lived.